What are the Signs of Dysgraphia and Solutions for Success?

 - Avoidant behavior and frustration when needing to complete writing assignments

-- Word finding problems and trouble coming up with ideas for writing assignments
+- Word-finding problems and trouble coming up with ideas for writing assignments

-- Student tiring quickly when writing
+- tiring quickly when writing

-Poor spelling and syntax includes
+Poor spelling and syntax include

 - Trouble recalling how to spell words